How you built an unhealthy relationship with food.

 You think saving calories or macros for a later meal is more important than where those calories or macros are coming from.

-We like to call this “mowing the lawn, while your house is on fire.”
+This is called “mowing the lawn, while your house is on fire.”

 Which means: Focusing on small details rather than the root problem.